NetApp-StorageGRID/s3load/README.md

 # s3load
-Simple Data Loader for S3 - Scales to millions of objects.
+NodeJS based simple Data Loader for S3 - Scales to millions of objects.
 - AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied
 - Does not retry on failed puts (e.g access denied on rate limiting)